 - If desired, click on a word or group to specify that it should be non-interactive.
 Interactive words are outlined, and non-interactive words are not.

-Qtip: You can use the Stop Words feature in the question editing pane on the right to automatically specify basic words (it, the, to, a, etc.) as non-interactive.
+Qtip: You can use the stop words feature in the question editing pane on the left to automatically specify basic words (it, the, to, a, etc.) as non-interactive.

-Increase the range of your Like/Dislike scale to include more than three options.
-You can also use the Automatic Categories option to alter the scale to use words like Effective/Ineffective.
+You can also use the Suggested categories option to alter the scale to use words like Effective/Ineffective.